skramm/spaghetti/docs/spaghetti_manual.md

 ```
 This will print out, in a CSV style:
  - the state counters (how many of times they were activated)
  - the event counters.
-This also include the number of timeouts, adn the bnumber of "Always Active" transitions that were encountered.
+This also include the number of timeouts, and the number of "Always Active" transitions that were encountered.
  - a timed log of the transitions from one state to another.

  You can pass to this function a second parameter, to specify **what** data you want: